DennisGoldfarb/DBBS_reviewer_recommendations/dbbs-faculty-match/README.md

 The `prepare-python` script creates an isolated virtual environment under `src-tauri/resources/python/<platform>-<arch>` and installs the packages needed to generate embeddings (`torch`, `transformers`, and their dependencies).
+The runtime currently pins `torch==2.2.2` and `transformers==4.56.2`, the newest versions that ship wheels for every platform we target with Python 3.11.
 The Tauri bundler copies these resources into the platform-specific installer so users do not need a system-wide Python installation.